-Introducing the Skift Recovery Index
+Mission of the Skift Travel Health Index

-Included in the index are:
+Included in the Index are:

-- Monthly top-level global and country travel recovery indices
+- Monthly top-level global and country travel recovery indices.

 The Index focuses on the travel performance in 22 of the largest tourism economies, combined accounting for 62% of inbound tourism receipts, 67% of outbound tourism expenditure, and 78% of global 2019 GDP.